 Your resume must tell the recruiter about your knowledge and from where did you attain this knowledge.
 Even if your training happened somewhere else than your college, the recruiter should know that.

 Details are important.
-Make sure your cover letter and your resume has same font, same size and use the same ink (preferably black) and same paper.
+Make sure your cover letter and your resume has the same font, same size and use the same link (preferably black) and same paper.

 Your resume is one of the most important documents required during your job search that can help you make it or break it.
 To make it, it is important that you have your resume stand out from the competition.